To be healthy and happy you need enough time to

 - lets you see days, weeks, months and years ahead, as this makes it easier to visualise your plans as a whole

 and then write it all down.
-Once you have made your first plans, set aside some time at the end of every year, month, week and day to plan for the next year, month, week and day.
+Once you’ve made your first plans, set aside some time at the end of every year, month, week and day to plan for the next year, month, week and day.

 In each planning session:

-- Think about what you would like to do or achieve during that time period; work out what you need to do to achieve this, and when would be the best time to do that; put a reminder in your planner.
+- Think about what you’d like to do or achieve during that time period; work out what you need to do to achieve this, and when would be the best time to do that; put a reminder in your planner.

-- Always check that you have enough time for rest and relaxation.
+- Always check that you’ve got enough time for rest and relaxation

-- If not, make sure that you will have time to catch up the next day or week.
+- If not, make sure that you’ll have time to catch up the next day or week

-If you are planning for exams and revision, see our tips here.
+If you’re planning for exams and revision, see our tips here.

 A certain amount of time-wasting is a vital part of growing up, and in fact life.
 Everyone needs time to do nothing in particular, to rest and to let their thoughts collect and settle.
 But too much time-wasting will make you feel depressed.

 - You already know this, but try to put aside your phone or tablet when you are supposed to be working or concentrating on something else.
-It is too easy to convince yourself that you are busy and productive while you are staring at a screen.
-If you’re staring at a blank piece of paper or through a window at least you know you’re not achieving anything.
+It’s too easy to convince yourself that you’re being busy and productive while you’re scrolling through a screen.
+If you’re staring at a blank piece of paper or through a window at least you know you’re not achieving anything